uzser/shekel-streamer/README.md

 # Shekel Streamer

-Shekel Streamer is a financial transactions automation service leveraging the Israeli-bank-scrapers library.
-It scrapes transactions, stores them in a MongoDB database, translates descriptions with OpenAI API, and sends alerts to Telegram channels.
-With the option to schedule tasks and enhanced logging capabilities for monitoring, the service can be easily deployed using Docker.
-Robust error handling ensures stability and reliability.
+Shekel Streamer, powered by the [Israeli-bank-scrapers library](https://github.com/eshaham/israeli-bank-scrapers), is your personal finance bot.
+It scrapes transaction data, stores it in MongoDB, translates details with the OpenAI API, and sends updates to your Telegram channel(s).
+Multiple user setup, scheduled launch, detailed logging, and Docker deployment are available, along with robust error handling for reliability.
+A smart and dependable tool for your financial needs.

 ![Screenshot](screenshots/shekel-streamer.png?raw=true "Shekel Streamer")